Papaya-Voldemort/FishByte/README.md

 ## How to Play

 To play FishByte, you'll need to have Python installed on your computer.
-Then, simply run the following command in your terminal:
+Then, simply run the following command in your terminal once you've cloned the repository:

 ```
 python main.py